ReynandrielPT/ArsharathaApp/README.md

 ### Prerequisites
 - Virtual Machine (VM) or Linux server
 - Internet connection
+- Gemini API Key
+- Google Credentials

 ### Installation Steps

+a. **IMPORTANT STEP**
+   Adjust with your own `google-credentials.json` and fill out the `.env` with your own LLM API key

 1. **Prepare Virtual Machine**
    ```bash